Royal Wootton Bassett Town F.C.: History

 Over the last decade and a half the club has expanded, with the establishment of a large Youth Section and a Ladies Section.
-The club now operates 24 teams from under 8s upwards.
+The club now operates 24 teams from Under 8s upwards.
 This growth led to the club being awarded Charter Development Club status by the FA before this was upgraded to Community Club status.
 Bassett were the first club in Wiltshire to achieve this.
 International ties have also been established, with three youth section teams touring Holland annually.
 This has led to a relationship with amateur side FC 's-Gravenzande, who are based near The Hague.

 Ground

-Since 2015 Royal Wootton Bassett Town play at the New Gerard Buxton Sports Ground, Brinkworth Road.
+Since 2015, Royal Wootton Bassett Town play at the New Gerard Buxton Sports Ground, Brinkworth Road.
+The sports ground also has facilities for tennis, cricket and pétanque, as well as a bar and social area.